 So let’s imaging we’re starting off on a typical bike ride from my village of West End – this is a village with a generous green space nearby called Hatch Grange.
 It’s most famous inhabitant was Sir Barbe Baker also known as “Man of the Trees” for his outstanding contribution to tree conservation.

-This photo (not by me) shows the spectacular avenue of tree’s in Hatch Grange during autumn:
+This photo I took shows the spectacular avenue of tree’s in Hatch Grange during autumn:

 Let’s me detour into a mini-priase about West End village itself – from reading alot of stuff from MMM recently, he advises living “within a mile of your house” to help decrease your consumption footprint.
 I feel lucky where I live because in 5 minutes I can walk to the local supermarket and get everything we need for a weekly shop.
 There is also a super-friendly local barber (shout out to Bob the Barber at Beales ), a bakery (viennesse fingers!), a post office and even fish & chips for those Friday night splurges :)